mrled/keymap.click/docs/devnotes.md

 Maybe an FAQ style section, if I can't think of anything better.

 They should be linkable with URL fragments too.

+### Allow selecting multiple keys at once

+For instance, would be good to highlight all arrow keys when selecting any one of them.